Direct polymerization of functional monomers

 A number of monomers containing polar functional groups have been successfully polymerized by ATRP.
 They include acrylonitrile (AN),(1-5) (meth)acrylamides,(6,7) 4-vinyl pyridine (4VP),(8,9) dimethylaminoethyl methacrylate (DMAEMA),(10) and monomers containing an -OH group such as 2-hydroxyethyl acrylate (HEA)(11) and 2-hydroxyethyl methacrylate (HEMA).(12) Glycidyl acrylate(13) has also been polymerized by ATRP yielding well-defined polymers containing the reactive glycidyl group, which can be used as a precursor for other functional groups.(14) Water-soluble monomers (both neutral and ionic) can be polymerized in controlled fashion by ATRP directly in protic (aqueous) media.(15,16) Recently, an extension of the work focused on understanding the fundamentals of aqueous ATRP and defining conditions for better control, (17) allowed conditions for the ATRP of acidic monomers to be developed.
 (18) The knowledge that catalyst complexes remained stable under acidic conditions provided an incentive to investigate the reason for early termination of ATRP of acidic monomers.
 It was determined that the reason was the occurrence of an intramolecular cyclization reaction.

 Three approaches were examined to overcome this problem which together allowed a significant increase in conversion and improved control over polymer growth: use of -Cl as the chain end halogen, lowering the pH (to 0.9), and increasing the polymerization rate.
 Methacrylic acid was polymerized by SARA ATRP and electrochemically mediated ATRP up to high conversion (90-99%), in t ≤ 4 h at ambient temperature, using inexpensive and relatively non-toxic reagents (NaCl, HCl, water) to control the concentration of chloride ions and pH of the aqueous polymerization medium.
 Control over molecular weight dispersity was satisfactory and molecular weights were in agreement with theoretical values.
 For example, a linear poly(methacrylic acid) with a degree of polymerization > 1000 and dispersity of 1.3 was synthesized in 3 h.
+An extension of the scope of catalysts suitable for direct polymerization of acidic monomers was exemplification of an iron porphyrin catalyst, derived from the active center of proteins such as horseradish peroxidase and hemoglobin, which was successfully used for the atom transfer radical polymerizations (ATRP) of methacrylic acid.
+ATRP of methacrylic acid and other acidic monomers.
+A robust mesohemin-based catalyst provided controlled ATRP of methacrylic acid, yielding poly(methacrylic acid) with Mn ≥ 20000 and dispersity Đ < 1.5.
+Retention of halogen chain end was confirmed by successful chain extension of a poly(methacrylic acid)–Br macroinitiator.(19)

 Some examples of monomers, including some with polar groups that have been polymerized by ATRP, are shown below.

-ATRP catalysts with strongly binding ligands should be used for copolymerization of monomers containing functional groups (mostly substituted amides, amines, or pyridines) to avoid, or reduce, competitive complex formation between the monomer or polymer and the copper center.(19) In many cases, catalyst destabilization can be suppressed by selection of the proper ligand or addition of excess ligand or excess "pseudo" ligand.
+ATRP catalysts with strongly binding ligands should be used for copolymerization of monomers containing functional groups (mostly substituted amides, amines, or pyridines) to avoid, or reduce, competitive complex formation between the monomer or polymer and the copper center.(20) In many cases, catalyst destabilization can be suppressed by selection of the proper ligand or addition of excess ligand or excess "pseudo" ligand.
 For example, in the ATRP of sodium 4-styrenesulfonate in aqueous solution, there is a rapid disproportionation of the ATRP catalyst, resulting in loss of control.
-However, this disproportionation reaction is prevented in the presence of excess pyridine (a "pseudo" bpy ligand) or added bromide ions.(20) This is shown in the following table where water and a 1:1 water/pyridine mixture was used as the solvent for an ATRP polymerization of sodium 4-styrenesulfonate with a CuBr/bpy catalyst using a MePEOBiB initiator at 100:1 ratio at 30 0C.
+However, this disproportionation reaction is prevented in the presence of excess pyridine (a "pseudo" bpy ligand) or added bromide ions.(21) This is shown in the following table where water and a 1:1 water/pyridine mixture was used as the solvent for an ATRP polymerization of sodium 4-styrenesulfonate with a CuBr/bpy catalyst using a MePEOBiB initiator at 100:1 ratio at 30 0C.

 The reaction was clearly controlled to a greater degree in the presence of a large molar excess of pyridine, which functions as a "pseudo" ligand, to ensure that the CuBr/bpy catalyst complex remains in solution.